Mihajlo Rostohar: Psychologist career

 Rostohar studied in Vienna and Graz under professor Alexius Meinong, and he received his PhD in Vienna in 1906 after defending his thesis — Über die Hypothese.
 Ihre wissenschaftliche Bedeutung.
 (About the hypothesis.
 Its scientific importance.).
 He also studied in Prague where he started teaching in 1911 in Prague as associate professor at the Faculty of Arts of Charles University, after he defended his work on logic — Theory of Hypothetical Judgement in 1910.
-In 1919 he was one of the initiators for establishing the University of Ljubljana.
-He drew up the first statute of the university and made plans for establishing the Psychological Institute in Slovenia.
-Despite all those activities he was not elected a professor.
-Therefore, he left Ljubljana and started teaching in Brno at Masaryk University until 1939 and after Second World War till 1948.
-From 1948 he taught at the University of Ljubljana as head of the Psychology department.
-He was author of many works published in Czech, German, French, Serbo-Croatian and Slovenian.
+In 1919 he was one of the initiators to establish the University of Ljubljana and wrote the University's first Statute, to become its first dean and establish the first Psychological Institute in Slovenia.
+Despite all these activities he was not elected and he left Ljubljana, Slovenia for Brno at Masaryk University where he was teaching until 1939 and after Second World War till 1948.